Status

 Full description

-The objective of this proposal is to develop, test and evaluate a linguistically and culturally appropriate mainstreaming (LCAM) model for hereditary cancer multigene panel testing (MGPT) among cancer patients diverse in race/ethnicity, language, and education.
+The objective of this proposal is to develop, test and evaluate a mainstreaming (LCAM) model for hereditary cancer multigene panel testing (MGPT) among many different types of cancer patients.
 The central hypothesis is that this LCAM genetic testing model will lead to better patient decision-making, psychosocial, and behavioral outcomes than a traditional model of genetic services represented by our standard-of-care arm.
-Breast, ovarian, pancreatic, and prostate cancer patients diverse in race/ethnicity, language (English, Haitian, Creole, and Spanish), and education will be recruited from partnering New York City community hospitals including Kings County Hospital and Queens Cancer Center.
-In Phase 1, the researchers will first conduct formative research including transcreation and cognitive interviewing to adapt our existing educational materials (brochure and video) and clinical communication materials (clinic visit summary and family dissemination messaging) for the LCAM model to be linguistically tailored to English, Haitian Creole, and Spanish-speaking patients, culturally sensitive to perspectives of Black and Latino patients, and inclusive of needs of patients with lower educational attainment.
-In Phase 2, the researchers will conduct a randomized clinical trial (RCT) to test and evaluate effects of the LCAM model for hereditary cancer MGPT as compared to standard-of-care among the diverse patients treated at the KCHC and QCC community hospitals.
-Patients diagnosed with breast, colorectal, ovarian, pancreatic, or prostate cancer.
-Patients will be offered hereditary cancer MGPT through either: i) standard-of-care wherein in-depth pre-test and post-test genetic counseling are provided via telegenetics (videoconferencing), or ii) LCAM intervention wherein patients receive adapted pretest educational materials and have testing ordered by their oncologist, followed by post-test genetic counseling via telephone with a health and genetic "literacy screener" and adapted clinical communication materials.
+In Phase 1, the researchers will first conduct formative research including transcreation and cognitive interviewing to adapt our existing educational materials (brochure and video) and clinical communication materials (clinic visit summary and family dissemination messaging) for the LCAM model to be useful for patients of many different backgrounds.
+In Phase 2, the researchers will conduct a randomized clinical trial (RCT) to test and evaluate effects of the LCAM model for hereditary cancer MGPT as compared to standard-of-care among the patients treated at local community hospitals.
+Patients diagnosed with breast, colorectal, ovarian, pancreatic, or prostate cancer will be offered hereditary cancer MGPT through either: i) standard-of-care wherein in-depth pre-test and post-test genetic counseling are provided via telegenetics (videoconferencing), or ii) LCAM intervention wherein patients receive adapted pretest educational materials from study staff and/or clinical staff and have testing ordered by their oncologist, followed by post-test genetic counseling via telegenetics with a health and genetic "literacy screener" and adapted clinical communication materials.
 Participants will be followed prospectively and will complete assessments consisting of validated and investigator-designed measures.
+Phase 2 primary outcomes include genetic test decision satisfaction and genetic counseling satisfaction.
+Secondary outcomes include additional decision-making, psychosocial, and behavioral outcomes.

 Enrollment